 In today’s information economy, business purchasers now do their own research, engaging a seller only after they believe they’ve identified their desired solution.
 As a result, buyers increasingly perceive sellers as being less valuable—a perception that is disrupting commercial sales and requiring sellers to evolve their approach.

 Successful B2B sales in the information age, where buyers are often apathetic to a seller’s value, therefore require a redefinition of the business buyer-seller relationship.
-By studying the unique characteristics that feed each persona’s preferred sales approach, you can speak the language of your specific buyer and overcome buyer apathy.
+By studying the unique characteristics that feed each persona’s preferred sales approach, you can develop a sales strategy that speaks the language of your specific buyer and overcomes buyer apathy.

 Contact us and see how Miller Heiman Group can help.